 No. As a transitional consideration, it is the intention of government to not inadvertently trigger mandatory amendments for Forest Stewardship Plans (FSP) in making these amendments.
 FSP holders will therefore not be required to update their FSP as a result of this regulatory amendment.
 Rather, the next time that a mandatory amendment is required, or a replacement FSP is prepared and submitted for approval, the holder will be required to develop results and strategies to meet the updated provisions.

-How will this change help the Province meet its objectives around reconciliation with Indigenous peoples?
+How will this change help the Province meet its objectives around reconciliation with First Nations peoples?

 When will this change take effect and what will happen to current Forest Stewardship Plans?